sand-r/scx/scheds/rust/scx_lnl/README.md

 `scx_lnl` can drive `scx_bpf_cpuperf_set()` requests based on observed CPU load and interactive wakeups.
 This is intended for use with the `schedutil` governor (e.g. `intel_pstate=passive` with `intel_cpufreq` on Intel systems).

+This path is **experimental** and not recommended unless you're explicitly running `schedutil` and want to iterate on cpuperf hinting behavior.

 By default, cpuperf control is auto-enabled when `scx_lnl` detects: